ibm-cloud-docs/Cloudant/api/design_documents.md

 `$DOCUMENT_ID`    | The ID of the document that the handler must work with.
 `$UPDATE_HANDLER` | The name of the update handler.

-### Example of a design document with an update handler
+See the following example of a design document with an update handler:

 ```json
 {